 LEAs are encouraged to focus on a set of metrics and actions which, based on research, experience, and input gathered from educational partners, the LEA believes will have the biggest impact on behalf of its TK-12 students.
-Local Control and Accountability Plan Instructions Page 2 of 30

 These instructions address the requirements for each section of the LCAP, but may include information about effective practices when developing the LCAP and completing the LCAP document.
 Additionally, the beginning of each template section includes information emphasizing the purpose that section serves.